-VA suspends new GI Bill enrollees for University of Phoenix, four others
+VA targets five schools over ‘erroneous’ GI Bill marketing

-The Department of Veterans Affairs announced Monday it would suspend GI Bill enrollment for five institutes of higher education, citing what the government said were their “erroneous” marketing practices toward recipients of veterans education funding.
+The Department of Veterans Affairs announced Monday it is targeting GI Bill enrollment for five institutes of higher education, citing what the government said were their “erroneous” marketing practices toward recipients of veterans education funding.

 The VA found “sufficient evidence” that Temple University, the University of Phoenix, Bellevue University, Colorado Technical University and American InterContinental University used advertising or sales tactics that were “erroneous, deceptive or misleading by actual statement, omission or intimidation against GI Bill beneficiaries.”

-Unless the universities take “corrective action,” the VA will suspend enrollment of new GI Bill beneficiaries for 60 days.
+Unless the universities take “corrective action,” the VA will suspend enrollment of new GI Bill beneficiaries in 60 days.

 “Our aim in taking this action is to protect veterans and their dependents’ GI Bill benefits and comply with the law,” VA Secretary Robert Wilkie said in a statement.
 “The department is committed to helping beneficiaries avoid any negative consequences that may result.”